feren-OS/Feren-User-Guide/docs/loginscreen.rst

 .. warning::
     Only those with administrative privileges or those who can obtain these privileges can open Login Window.

-Login Window can be opened via Applications Menu --> Settings / Preferences --> Login Window.
+Login Window can be opened via :menuselection:`Applications Menu --> Settings / Preferences --> Login Window`.

 .. figure:: images/loginwindow.png
     :width: 724px